 Each year volunteers need to review Civil Rights training to remind us all of how we treat the clients who visit us for food aid.

-We take food safety seriously at FISH.
-All volunteers should review the food safety video carefully.
-After watching it, take the quiz, and then let Billie Stevens (volunteer coordinator) know you've done the training so she can record your participation.
+All volunteers who have been instructed by Billie Stevens that they need this training should review the food safety video carefully.
+After watching it, take the quiz, and then let Billie know you've done the training so she can record your participation.

 The FoodKeeper helps you understand food and beverages storage.
 It will help you maximize the freshness and quality of items.
 By doing so you will be able to keep items fresh longer than if they were not stored properly.
 It was developed by the USDA's Food Safety and Inspection Service, with Cornell University and the Food Marketing Institute.
 It is also available as a mobile application for Android and Apple devices.

-In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.
+In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.

 Our organization always appreciates the generosity and involvement of people like you, with every contribution going towards making FISH Food Bank an even better Non-Profit Organization than it already is.
 We want to provide you with the correct and appropriate information pertaining to your mode of support, so don’t hesitate to contact us with your questions.